Andy Preece: Evesham United and Northampton Town

 He subsequently played briefly for Evesham United, then planned to return to Australia; however, someone at the club knew Graham Carr, manager at Northampton Town.
 The wheels were put in motion, and Preece joined the Cobblers in August 1988 on a non-contract basis.
-He made just one appearance, as a substitute, before being released at the end of the following season.
+He made one appearance, as a substitute, before being released at the end of the following season.

 Worcester City and Wrexham

 In July 1989, he rejoined Worcester City briefly, and in March 1990 signed for Wrexham, for whom he scored his first known goals.
 In 51 league appearances, he scored seven times.

 Stockport County

 In December 1991, Preece joined Stockport County for a fee of £10,000, with Preece later saying he was unsure what County manager Danny Bergara had seen in him at Wrexham.
 At Edgeley Park, however, Preece enjoyed the most prolific period of his career, scoring 42 league goals in 97 league games, and forming a partnership with Kevin Francis.
 He impressed enough (including scoring the winning goal in a giant-killing feat against Queens Park Rangers in the FA Cup) that he signed for Crystal Palace in June 1994, as strike partner to Chris Armstrong, for a fee of £350,000.
-Preece credits Ray Wilkins, who joined QPR just prior to Preece's arrival, with Alan Smith's signing of the striker.
+Preece credits Ray Wilkins, who joined Crystal Palace just prior to Preece's arrival, with Alan Smith's signing of the striker.
 Of his spell in the capital, Preece said: "It was the high point of my career.
 I scored four [goals] in a week.
 I scored the winner against Everton, two against Coventry City and the winner against Leicester, but ultimately I don't think I was good enough for that level."